Ana-Niko-byte/tag-track/README.md

 - Press Enter - you now have a cloned version of your github repository.

 # Future Development
+- Overview Sheet:
+It is my intention to develop the overview sheet to log all expenses for one month in the same currency.
+As things stand, only the category that gets an expense logged to it in a different currency is updated, whereas the entire month sheet gets it's values converted.

+- API Currency Conversions
+Integrate more accurate Currency Conversions - when comparing forex-python rates with those from a quick google search, there appears to be a mismatch averaging around 20 units.
+I would like to incorporate some sort of API to handle this conversion for more accurate, real-time results.

 # Credits
 - [Currencies](https://pypi.org/project/currencies/) (Research and two lines of logic).